itamarcasspi/PathfindingSearch/README.md

 ## Implementation

+### Program files

+>Ex1.java

+The main function, includes parsing of the input file and creation of the output file.

+>Node.java

+Modeling of the problem into state nodes, and implementing the game operations.

+>Algorithm.java

+Includes several algorithm neutral functions such as the heuristic function and current path recursion.

+>BFS.java, DFBnB.java, IDASTAR.java, DFID.java, ASTAR.java

+Implementation of said algorithms.

 ### How to run

 Clone the repository and inside the directory of the program use the following command to compile: